 If you have been abused, your immediate safety is first.
 If you are in danger, try to go to a safe place.
 Reach out for support.
 You deserve it!

-If you are in immediate danger, call 911 and ask for emergency assistance.
-MCADSV does not provide direct services.
-Please call your local program or one of the National Hotlines below.
+If you are in immediate danger, call 911 and ask for emergency assistance or call your local program or one of the National Hotlines below.
 If you want more information, click on their names to go to their associated Web sites.

 National Domestic Violence Hotline: 1-800-799-SAFE (7233) OR TTY: 1-800-787-3224